rheav/rheav/README.md

 ## 🔭 Current Endeavors

-I'm currently working as a Technical Account Manager here in Brazil, where my journey involves both building technical solutions and learning.
+I'm currently working as a Professional Services Engineer here in Brazil, where my journey involves both building technical solutions and learning.
 Those are my priorities right now:

 - Revisiting some JS fundamentals.
 - Working on ambientChill, a small front-end personal project using React.